Complaints Handling Policy

 What will happen following receipt of your complaint?

-- Your complaint will be passed to Mr Brooks (or Mr Whittle if the complaint relates to Mr Brooks), who will then investigate your complaint fairly and independently.
+Your complaint will be passed to Mr Whittle (or Mr Steele if the complaint relates to Mr Whittle), who will then investigate your complaint fairly and independently.
 Your file will be reviewed and your complaint will be discussed with the member of staff to whom you complaint relates or who was assisting on your file.

-- Within six weeks of the date of our receiving your complaint, Mr Brooks (or Mr Whittle if the complaint relates to Mr Brooks), will write to you detailing his response to your complaint.
+Within six weeks of the date of our receiving your complaint, Mr Whittle (or Mr Steele if the complaint relates to Mr Whittle), will write to you detailing his response to your complaint.
 If further time is required in which to provide a response, we shall inform you of the same and our reasoning as to why, as soon as practicable.

 Your Right to Complaint to the Legal Ombudsman